Sporting

 Although a great family dog, you should teach children how to behave around the dog to prevent any accidental injuries (an excited Weir can easily knock over a small child!).

 Weimaraners are incredibly easy to groom.
 Their short coat means that you can just occasionally run a rubber brush over the fur the get rid of excess hair.
-You can wash your dog when it starts to smell or feel dirty.
+You can wash your dog when it starts to smell or feel dirty, but no more often than once every three weeks.

-They are prone to ear infections, so you will have to clean their ears and brush their teeth to maintain dental hygiene.
+They are prone to ear infections, so you will have to clean the ears and brush their teeth to maintain dental hygiene.
 If required, you will also have to occasionally trim their nails.

 Your Weimaraner will shed moderately throughout the year, but twice a year they will experience a heavy shed (similar to other hunting dog breeds) and you will find dog hairs all over your home.

-When compared to other dogs, the Weir barks a lot.
+When compared to other dogs, the Weir is a dog that barks a lot.

 Weimaraners have a lot of energy and require a lot of stimulation.
 Although they have a lovely nature, they also have the bad habit of barking frequently.